HashLips/hashlips_art_engine/README.md

 This also supports overwriting a trait normally assigned by the layer Name/folder and file name.
 If you'd like to overwrite it with some other value, adding the _same_ trait in `extraMetadata` will overwrite the default trait/value in the generated metadata.

 # incompatibilities

-⚠️ `rarityData.js` is unsupported.
-This fork rewrites a lot of the logic for selecting elements to support subfolders, because of that, the rarityData tool still needs to be rewritten to output proper data

 ⚠️ `extraMetadata` has been repurposed for adding _additional_ attributes.
 If you need to have extra data aded to the top portion of the metadata, please reach out.